jake1164/Pico-RGB-Matrix-Weather-Clock/README.md

-# Pico-RGB-Matrix-Clock
+# Pico-RGB-Matrix-Weather-Clock
 LED Matrix Clock with Open Weather Map enabled weather running on a Raspberry Pico W and a WaveShare [Pico-RGB-Matrix-P3-64x32](https://www.waveshare.com/wiki/Pico-RGB-Matrix-P3-64x32)

-## NOTE: THIS PROJECT HAS BEEN UPDATED AND REQUIRES CircuitPython 9.0.0 or later
+## NOTE: Works with CircuitPython 9.x or 10.x
-This project requires that you use [circuitpython 9.x.x](https://circuitpython.org/board/raspberry_pi_pico_w/).
+This project requires that you use [CircuitPython 9.x or 10.x](https://circuitpython.org/board/raspberry_pi_pico_w/).
 If you still wish to use 8.x you will need to use an older [release](https://github.com/jake1164/Pico-RGB-Matrix-Weather-Clock/releases/tag/v0.54.0)

 ## Weather APIs